bentoml/BentoBLIP/README.md

 BLIP (Bootstrapping Language Image Pre-training) is a technique to improve the way AI models understand and process the relationship between images and textual descriptions.

-It has a variety of use cases in the AI field, particularly in applications that require a nuanced understanding of both visual and textual data, such as image captioning, visual question answering (VQA), and image-text matching.
-This repository demonstrates how to build an image captioning application on top of a BLIP model with BentoML.
+This project demonstrates how to build an image captioning application on top of a BLIP model with BentoML.

-## **Prerequisites**
+## Prerequisites

 - You have installed Python 3.8+ and `pip`.
 See the [Python downloads page](https://www.python.org/downloads/) to learn more.
 - You have a basic understanding of key concepts in BentoML, such as Services.
-We recommend you read [Quickstart](https://docs.bentoml.com/en/latest/get-started/quickstart.html) first.
+We recommend you read [Quickstart](https://docs.bentoml.com/en/1.2/get-started/quickstart.html) first.
 - (Optional) We recommend you create a virtual environment for dependency isolation for this project.
-See Installation for details.
+See the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or the [Python documentation](https://docs.python.org/3/library/venv.html) for details.

 ## Install dependencies